 Second, the defendants argued that even if the Homeowner had standing to bring an action for monetary damages under A.R.S. § 33-420(A), that she had failed to do so within the appropriate time limits.
 The defendants argued for a one year time limit which began to run after the first assignment.
 Their argument was based on A.R.S. § 12-541(5) which limits claims made under statutes to one year.
 The statute they cited to, though, provides an exception in the instances where the liability is for a penalty or forfeiture.
 The Court then proceeded to determine that the nature of the liability created under A.R.S.§ 33-420(A) was a penalty, and thus was controlled by a four year general limitations period under A.R.S. § 12-550.
 This interpretation gives much needed extra time for people suffering from the effects of recorded documents containing false information.

 On the ultimate question at issue, the homeowner alleged that there were

-If you need assistance in clearing title to your property because of wrongfully recorded documents, or other issues affecting your real estate, contact the offices of Platt & Westby, P.C. for a free consultation.
+If you need assistance in clearing title to your property because of wrongfully recorded documents, or other issues affecting your real estate, contact the offices of Platt & Westby, P.C. for a no obligation consultation.